appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 # Environment Variables

 Environment variables play a crucial role in configuring different aspects of your Appsmith instance, such as authentication, defining logging levels, customizing email settings, and more.
+The configuration file is available in your Appsmith installation directory.
+For example, if you have installed Appsmith using Docker, `docker.env` file under `<Appsmith_Installation_Director>/stacks/configuration`.
 This page provides a detailed description of each environment variable along with its purpose and usage.

 ## Google OAuth